Frequently Asked Questions

 What is a public insurance adjuster in Texas?

-A public insurance adjuster in Texas is a licensed professional who works directly for YOU, not the insurance company.
+A public insurance adjuster in Texas is a licensed professional who works directly for you, not the insurance company.
 We serve as your advocate throughout the entire claims process to protect your best interests.

 Will my insurance company drop me if I hire a public adjuster?